ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 The executable should have read and execute permissions set for all users.

-When executed with ``-vV`` command-line options, the executable should exit successfully.
+When executed with ``-vV`` command-line options, the following apply:

+- The executable should exit successfully.

-When executed with ``-vV`` command-line options, the output of the executable should be UTF-8 text.
+- The output of the executable should be UTF-8 text.

-When executed with ``-vV`` command-line options, the output of the executable should have at least 3 values: host, commit-hash, and release.
+- The output of the executable should have at least 3 values: host, commit-hash, and release.

-When executed with ``-vV`` command-line options, the value of ``host`` from the output of the executable should match the target-triple of the executing environment.
+- The value of ``host`` from the output of the executable should match the target-triple of the executing environment.

-When executed with ``-vV`` command-line options, the value of ``commit-hash`` from the output of the executable should match the commit hash of the Ferrocene release corresponding to the installed Ferrocene toolchain.
+- The value of ``commit-hash`` from the output of the executable should match the commit hash of the Ferrocene release corresponding to the installed Ferrocene toolchain.

-When executed with ``-vV`` command-line options, the value of ``release`` from the output of the executable should match the version of the Ferrocene release corresponding to the installed Ferrocene toolchain.
+- The value of ``release`` from the output of the executable should match the version of the Ferrocene release corresponding to the installed Ferrocene toolchain.

 Checks for targets
 ------------------